OfficeDev/office-js-docs-pr/docs/overview/set-up-your-dev-environment.md

 ## Get Office 365

-If you don't already have an Office 365 account, you can get a free, 90-day renewable Office 365 subscription by joining the [Office 365 Developer Program](https://developer.microsoft.com/office/dev-program).
+If you don't already have a Microsoft 365 account, you can get a free, 90-day renewable Microsoft 365 subscription by joining the [Microsoft 365 Developer Program](https://developer.microsoft.com/office/dev-program).

 ## Install a code editor